seifXD/Analyzing-Historical-Stock-Revenue-Data/README.md

 ## Tools and Technologies

-- **Python:** Used for data manipulation, analysis, and visualization.
+- **Python**: Used for data manipulation, analysis, and visualization.
-- **Pandas:** For handling and processing large datasets.
+- **Pandas**: For handling and processing large datasets.
-- **Matplotlib & Seaborn:** For creating detailed and aesthetically pleasing visualizations.
+- **Matplotlib & Seaborn**: For creating detailed and aesthetically pleasing visualizations.

 ## Dataset